How to Shut Your Mouth — and Your Wallet

 Adults with ADHD have weak nonverbal working memory, which means they don’t draw on hindsight to guide their actions.
 They’re not good at recognizing the subtle aspects of problems, and the various tools that might solve them.
 Many adults with ADHD hit every problem with a hammer, because, to them, all problems look like nails.

-Adults with ADHD may find it hard to defer gratification — which you must do to save money or stick to a diet, because they can’t call up the mental image of the prize that lies ahead.
+Adults with ADHD may find it hard to defer gratification — which you must do to save money or stick to eating healthy, because they can’t call up the mental image of the prize that lies ahead.
 You need a tool to make sure that what you learned from the past is accessible when you need it in the future.

 STRATEGY: Stopping the action — as described in Rule 1 — gives you the time to turn on the mind’s eye.
 Once you’ve done that, picture a visual device — a flat-screen TV, a computer monitor, or a minicam — and visualize, on that imaginary screen, what happened the last time you were in a situation like this.
 Let the past unfold in colorful detail, as if you’re filming it or replaying it.